 RTI Health Solutions (RTI-HS) business practices respect the confidentiality and privacy of personal data collected or acquired during the conduct of our clients’ research projects and our business operations, and we comply with data protection laws in all activities.
 Our standard operating procedures outline the requirements necessary to identify and protect personal data throughout its life cycle from initial acquisition to destruction and to operationalize the rights of data subjects.

-The RTI-HS Data Protection Officer, Office of Contracts, and Office of Quality Assurance work together to facilitate compliance with the laws and regulations governing the collection, processing, and use of personal data.
+The RTI-HS Data Protection Official, Office of Data Protection and Regulatory Compliance, Office of Contracts, and Office of Quality Assurance work together to facilitate compliance with the laws and regulations governing the collection, processing, and use of personal data.
 RTI-HS works together with RTI global technology services (GTS) to ensure the security and protection of personal data processed by RTI-HS.

 The following is a summary of RTI-HS compliance with the European Union General Data Protection Regulation (EU Regulation 2016/679) (“GDPR”).